Home 9 Service 9 Basics 9 CAN FD

 I/O Modules

-Acquire analogue and digitale signals and communicate via
+Acquire analog and digital signals and communicate via CAN FD.

 Training